 Though a clay court can handle the dry air and humidity of America’s more arid regions, it has to be swept regularly — ideally, after each time you play — and the sand annually refreshed.
 Some aficionados install a sprinkler system to shower it daily or weekly.
 Treated properly, these types of courts can last indefinitely.

-Hard courts don’t require daily maintenance — one of the reasons for their popularity.
+Hard courts don’t require daily maintenance, a key reason for their popularity.
 However, they can be prone to cracking (particularly asphalt), gouges and sinking.
 Holes and cracks should be repaired pronto.
-Count on resurfacing and repainting them entirely every five to 10 years, depending on climate and weather conditions, which can cost about $4,000 to $10,000, according to HomeAdvisor.
+Count on resurfacing and repainting them entirely every five years, depending on climate and weather conditions, which can cost about $4,000 to $10,800, according to HomeGuide.

 “Many of these tasks require professional services or equipment,” Mashaura says.

-Fixr, a home-improvement cost guide, places the average cost of tennis court maintenance at $1,800 a year.
+So, overall, how much does a tennis court cost to maintain?
+Fixr, the online home-improvement cost guide, places the average cost of tennis court maintenance at $1,800 a year.

 Next steps on building a tennis court

-When you are ready to move forward, talk to a tennis court contractor: This is one project that is universally recommended for professionals, not DIY-ers.
-Discuss the different types of surfaces, and be honest about how much upkeep you want to do.
+When you are ready to move forward, talk to a tennis court contractor: This is one project that is universally recommended for professionals, not DIY-ers, to do.
+Discuss the different types of surfaces, and be honest about how much upkeep you want to have (or avoid).
 When interviewing potential contractors, be sure to ask about the costs for maintaining your tennis court, as well as the time needed to complete the project and what warranties are included.